GoncaloCJG/GoncaloCJG.github.io/_posts/2021-08-31-The Beggining of Everything.md

 ---
 layout: post
-title: The Beggining of Everything
+title: August 2021 - The Beggining of Everything
 ---

 # The beggining of my online portfolio